jeffkaufman/nomic/README.md

 ## Mechanics

-Pull requests can only be merged if validate.py, running on master, decides they should be.  validate-on-master.sh, .travis.yml, requirements.txt and anything else that begins executing before validate.py has gotten a chance to begin running on master are out of bounds.
+Pull requests can only be merged if validate.py, running on master, decides they should be.
+Some things are out of bounds:

+* validate-on-master.sh, .travis.yml, requirements.txt and anything else that
+  begins executing before validate.py has gotten a chance to begin running on master.

+* Editing the text of a merge commit when merging the PR.

+* Pushing to branches in jeffkaufman/nomic other than master.

 After your pull request has gotten all of its approvals you'll need to restart the Travis build before the build will go green.